kateij/assignment/README.md

 #### General
 When the product identified in the the update and delete request is not found a ProductNotFoundException is given.
-This is handled by the RestExceptionHandler class and a HTTP status 404 (not found) is given.
+This is handled by the RestExceptionHandler class and an HTTP status 404 (not found) is given.
 An error message is also given.

-When an invalid price is given a HTTP status 400 (bad request) is given.
+When an invalid price is given an HTTP status 400 (bad request) is given.
 An error message is also given.
 An invalid price is a non-numeric price value.

 The error messages are hard-coded.
 They should be handled using a Spring message